-- An entity may present its financial statements in any currency and, if the presentation currency differs from the functional currency, the entity translates its items of income/expense and financial position to the presentation currency - Where the functional currency is not the currency of a hyperinflationary economy the following procedure is applied when translating to presentation currency: - Assets/liabilities are translated at the closing rate at the date of the statement of financial position - Income/expenses are translated at the exchange rates at the dates of the transactions (for practical reasons an entity may use the average rate unless exchange rates fluctuate significantly in which case an average rate is not appropriate) - All resulting exchange differences are recognised in other comprehensive income.
+- An entity may present its financial statements in any currency and, if the presentation currency differs from the functional currency, the entity translates its items of income/expense and financial position to the presentation currency - Where the functional currency is not the currency of a hyperinflationary economy the following procedure is applied when translating to presentation currency: - Assets/liabilities are translated at the closing rate at the date of the statement of financial position - Income/expenses are translated at the exchange rates at the dates of the transactions (for practical reasons an entity may use the average rate unless exchange rates fluctuate significantly in which case an average rate is not appropriate) - All resulting exchange differences are recognised in other comprehensive income and reported as a component of equity.
+They are not subsequently reclassified to profit or loss.